Child restraints and booster seats: the law

 By law, all child restraints or car seats used, bought or sold in Australia must meet Australian/New Zealand Standard AS/NZS 1754.
 The Standards label should be on the packaging of new restraints and on the restraint itself.

-Among other things, AS/NZS1754 sets out the requirements for shoulder height markers.
-These markers show when your child can start using a restraint, when the seat can be converted to the next model, and when the child has outgrown the restraint.
+AS/NZS 1754 sets out the requirements for child restraints including shoulder height markers.
+These markers show when your child can start using a restraint, when the seat can be converted to the next model, and when your child has outgrown the restraint.
 You must follow these markers.

 Child restraint accessories